27 April 2022

 Bennett suspected that some of The Link’s classified ads were coded messages written by gay men.
 One example, which he underlined with a literal blue pencil, was by someone “anxious to correspond with friend.
 Must be same sex, affectionate, and amiable”.
 Homosexuality was illegal in Britain at the time, and the police seized not only copies of The Link but also letters sent to the box numbers advertised.
 Barrett was convicted of conspiracy to corrupt public morals in 1921, and sentenced to two years’ hard labour.

 Forty years later, in 1961, another publisher was convicted of the same offence.
 Frederick Shaw’s Ladies Directory, founded in 1959, was a catalogue of ads placed by prostitutes (the equivalent of the ‘tart cards’ left in phone boxes).
 Shaw himself had sent his publication to the Director of Public Prosecutions, seeking guidance on its legality.
 He got his answer when the DPP charged him with conspiracy to corrupt public morals, and after his conviction he served nine months in prison.
-The charge—which set a legal precedent—related specifically to issues 7–10 of the Ladies Directory.
-(My copy of number 8 is an undated and unpaginated A5 booklet.)
+The charge—which set a legal precedent—related specifically to no. 7–10 of the Ladies Directory.
+(My copy of no. 8 is an undated and unpaginated A5 booklet.)

 In 1965, Way Out led a revival of the lonely hearts magazine, and soon inspired imitators such as Exit and numerous others.
 In his authoritative Encyclopedia of Censorship, Jonathon Green noted that these titles “were not prosecuted, and more respectable magazines began to run lonely hearts columns that might have been indictable in earlier years.”
 H.G.
 Cocks, however, in his book Classified: The Secret History of the Personal Column, demonstrates that these titles were indeed prosecuted for conspiracy to corrupt public morals: “The way the police in Britain investigated smalltime magazines like Exit and Way Out while their American counterparts merely shrugged as their own swinging industry exploded, tells us everything about the differences between the two countries.”
 (Classified’s coverage of the investigation into Exit and Way Out sets it apart from other books on censorship in Britain.)